cartesi/docs/docs/tutorials/descartes-env.md

 ## Download and run

-The Descartes SDK Environment is available on the [Descartes Tutorials Github repo](https://github.com/cartesi/descartes-tutorials/).
+The Descartes SDK Environment is available on the [Descartes Tutorials GitHub repo](https://github.com/cartesi/descartes-tutorials/).

 You can download and extract a ready-to-use artifact by executing: